What you aren’t told

 What a Retiree is really doing when purchasing an annuity, is outsourcing your wealth management in retirement to an insurer – this comes at a significant cost.
 You are entering into a contract whereby the insurer takes your capital and, in return, pays a regular annuity income for an agreed period.

-Retirees often overlook other retirement funding options, such as managed mutual funds or the option of self-managed investments in index funds, both being low risk and far less expensive than annuities.
+Retirees often overlook other retirement funding options, such as guaranteed income products and managed mutual funds or the option of self-managed investments in bonds & fixed interest asset classes, index funds, LICs and ETFs, all being low risk and far less expensive than annuities.